-The District does not have any credit cards, therefore, no written policies and procedures.
+The District does not have written policies and procedures for credit cards.

 IX.
 Ethics, including (1) the prohibitions as defined in Louisiana Revised Statute (R.S.)
 42:1111-1121, (2) actions to be taken if an ethics violation takes place, (3) system to monitor possible ethics violations, and (4) a requirement that documentation is maintained to demonstrate that all employees and officials were notified of any changes to the entity's ethics policy.